clintonhealthaccess/kevin/README.md

 Data can be entered using the survey part of the site.
 The survey, instance of **Survey** class, is broken down into programs (**SurveyProgram** class), sections (**SurveySection** class) and questions (**SurveyQuestion** cf. below).
 A program contains several sections and each section can have 1 or more questions.
 A section is set as complete when all questions in the section are completed and valid.
 A program is set as complete when all sections in the program are complete.

 All questions are linked to one or several **raw data elements** through a **FormElement**.
 When a user fills in a survey, values entered as saved as **FormEnteredValue**.
-When a section is submitted, all the values saved in **FormEnteredValue** are saved in the **RawDataElementValue**.
-It is important to understand the difference between unsubmitted and submitted section.
-Only when a section is submitted, do the values entered become available as **RawDataElementValue**.
+When a program is submitted, all the values saved in **FormEnteredValue** are saved in the **RawDataElementValue**.
+It is important to understand the difference between unsubmitted and submitted program.
+Only when a program is submitted, do the values entered become available as **RawDataElementValue**.
 Before that, they are stored as **FormEnteredValue** and only available through the survey API and not through the [data plugin API][chai-kevin-data].

 **FormElement** are therefore the survey equivalent of a **RawDataElement**, and **FormEnteredValue** the equivalent of **RawDataElementValue**.
 A **FormElement** holds a relationship to its corresponding **RawDataElement** and adds additional functionality in that it can also store corresponding *validation rules* and *skip rules* (see below for explanation), and a **FormEnteredValue** information on whether the value entered is valid or not, or whether it has been skipped.
 Validation and skip rules will be explained later.